Josh-Boykin/AIMS/README.md

 ### Feature 4:

-  - Create an additional class which inherits one or more properties from its parent
+  - Create an additional class which inherits one or more properties from its parent (Different feature from original project plan)

   - If time permits, I plan to implement additional functionality such as a LINQ query and unit test as a stretch goal.
 ## Instructions For Use: